jbiatek/BSGRulebook/dynamic.md

 In addition, follow these steps to set up the Cylon Fleet module:

 - Remove all Cylon attack cards from the Crisis and Super Crisis decks.
 Also remove the "Mining Asteroid" Destination, if present (since it uses the "Scar" Cylon attack card).
-- Add all "CAG Chooses" Crisis and Super Crisis cards to their respective decks.
+- Make sure that all Crisis and Super Crisis cards from Exodus were added, including those that say "CAG Chooses".
 - Place the Cylon Fleet board to the left of the main board, with the Cylon Pursuit marker on the "Start" space.
 - Remove 2 regular vipers from the game, and place the 4 Mark VII vipers in the "Damaged Vipers" box.
 - Add the 4 additional Cylon raiders to the stock of Cylon raiders, for a total of 20.
 - Add the CAG title card with the other title cards for distribution later.
 - Replace the Admiral title card with the alternate version from Exodus.
 It changes how nukes work. <span class="newcaprica">This Admiral card is used together with the New Caprica Admiral card.</span>
 </div>

 </div>